 If you have problems and you would like to have a confidential conversation with a pastor or a social worker you can make an appointment with them.
 Once in a week there is a lawyer at the Worldhouse who gives free legal advice.
-Dokters van de Wereld gives information about access to healthcare every Wednesday morning and also every first Wednesday evening of the month.
+Dokters van de Wereld gives information about access to healthcare every Friday morning.
 Make an appointment for all the counseling hours during the open house hours or email us.

 The Worldhouse speaks out